Vietnam Road Rules explains how to stay alive during your Vietnam travel.

 If not, a pot-hole camouflaged as bitumen will upend you into the sky and straight into intensive care.
 Your bike will recover (just look at the clapped out vehicles in town) but you may not.

 Electric bikes are fun but highly hazardous.
-These little buggers with their silence and speed are recipes for disaster – though I’ve never seen one in a collision.
+With their silence and speed these are recipes for disaster – though I’ve never seen one in a collision.
 Maybe that’s because everyone avoids the silent type.

 Bicycles are the equivalent of India’s untouchables.
 They are the lowest form of life on the road.
 Because, let’s face it: in a country where the horn is king, a ringy-bell doesn’t quite cut it.

 Go carefully on these sad little excuses for transport and wear a helmet.
 And, if you want to get your own back on the big guys of the road, watch out for the 11am school kids who ride three and four abreast.
 They’ll show you how it’s done.
-They are Vietnam’s answer to passive aggression and I’m sure I’m not the only one who’d like to drive into those cute giggling little buggers and mow them all down.
+They are Vietnam’s answer to passive aggression.

 On road rage.
 It doesn’t exist here.
 Sometimes you’ll see it but not much.
 The tolerance of people puts us all to shame.

 Crossing the road is easy.
 Step into the traffic.
 Start rotating your head 360 degrees and don’t stop.
 Move slowly.
-Never step back, never rush forward and if you just can’t muster the courage to take it on at all, grab the arm of the nearest 70-year-old Vietnamese – whether they want to come or not, stuff them – they’re living proof of people who know how to cross the road.
+Never step back, never rush forward and if you just can’t muster the courage to take it on at all, grab the arm of the nearest 70-year-old Vietnamese person – they’re living proof of people who know how to cross the road.

 Special note on ‘the horn’ – the horn has a very specific purpose in Vietnam, it means: ‘stay put’.
 Yes, the Vietnamese love using it and I do too, now – but the horn is not a sign of anger.
 It simply means a maniac is behind you and as long as you hold your nerve and stay calm they won’t hit you.
 Swerve or get out of the way and this maniac will more than likely send you flying.